 OpsRamp supports the following authentication options.

 OpsRamp comes with built-in user management and authentication.
 You can create user accounts and provide authenticated access using OpsRamp native authentication capability.

 OpsRamp integrates with several SAML compliant SSO providers.
 OpsRamp user accounts can be authenticated against these SSO providers.

 OpsRamp supports multiple two-factor authentication options for more security.
 Two-factor options include support for:

 - FIDO Universal 2nd Factor (U2F) based solutions.

 Role-based access control

-Using roles, you can control what actions an authenticated user can perform within OpsRamp.
+Using roles, you can control what actions an authenticated user can do within OpsRamp.
 You can restrict users' access in terms of:

 - Resources that a user can manage.
 For example, a user can only manage network resources.